Hjaltesorgenfrei/Vulkanologi/README.md

   - Might be possible to add normals from both ends and then interpolate between the two linearly along the path.
   - <https://gamedev.stackexchange.com/questions/94098/controlling-roll-rotation-when-travelling-along-bezier-curves>
   - Will probably be a trade off between given the user control and how jank it can look if they mess it up.
+  - Interpolating between the two quaternion from each end should work.
+It can currently be had by
-- [ ] deform meshes along spline. <https://stackoverflow.com/questions/69208203/bend-a-mesh-along-spline>
+- [x] deform meshes along spline. <https://stackoverflow.com/questions/69208203/bend-a-mesh-along-spline>
 - [ ] Rename files and introduce a namespace.
   - Physics, Spline and Path are terrible naming right now.
 Also BEH is bad prefix
 - [ ] Pre-dock debug info in ImGui, probably with a `DockBuilder`.